Chat on WhatsApp

 The Role of AI-powered Smart Glasses in Telemedicine

 When we combine AI in healthcare with smart glasses, it completely changes how we deliver remote healthcare.
-It opens up new capabilities in assessment, intervention and care access.
+It opens up new capabilities in assessment, intervention, and care access.

 A. Remote patient assessment through real-time data